 Why Do Legacy Freight Damage Claims Technology Processes Cost So Much

 Legacy freight claims technology is a bit of a misnomer.
 By definition, legacy capabilities rely on manually-intensive processes.
 In other words, shippers have to physically enter the data, recognize when claims occur, collaborate with carriers, and process paperwork.
-It is an incredibly lengthy and burdensome process.
+Manual processes can be burdensome and often costly.

 Advancements Within Freight Management Technology Have Automated Claims Processes

-Implementing a Connected, Advanced TMS Is the Critical Cornerstone of Moving from a Legacy to Optimized Freight Claims Process
+Implement a Connected, Advanced TMS to Move to an Optimized Freight Claims Process

 While there are many opportunities to improve the freight claims process, including and using real-time sensors, push notifications, chatbots, and other capabilities to connect with consumers and understand when issues arise, there is a common thread.
 All the information needs to be contained and accessible within a single resource, such as a cloud-based TMS.